SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The historic murals inside Coit Tower were commissioned by the US Government's Public Works Art Project to depict the stories and lives of Californians in the early 20th century.

-They are controversial because they pay homage to the painting style of Diego Rivera, a famous Mexican communist who also produced great works in San Francisco (which you can learn more about as they are #24 in this list).
+They are controversial because they pay homage to the painting style of Diego Rivera, a famous Mexican communist who also produced great works in San Francisco.

 >> More info on visiting